Sevilla re-sign Barcelona’s Rakitic

 Under the deal the southern side will pay the Catalan outfit 1.5 million euros ($1.8 million) plus nine million euros in variables for the 32-year-old, Barca said in a statement.

-“FC Barcelona publicly expressed their gratitude to Rakitic for his commitment and dedication and wish him good luck and success in the future,” the statement added.
+“FC Barcelona publicly express their gratitude to Rakitic for his commitment and dedication and wish him good luck and success in the future,” the statement added.

 Rakitic, who had a year left on his contract at the Camp Nou, spent three seasons with Sevilla and won the Europa League in the 2013/14 season right before he made his big switch in 2014.